The Crewther relation, schemes, gauges and fixed points

 {\bf Acknowledgements.} This work was carried out with the support of the STFC Consolidated Grant ST/T000988/1 (JAG) and an EPSRC Studentship EP/R513271/1 (RHM).
 We thank A.L.
-Kataev for several discussions.
+Kataev for several discussions and S.V.
+Mikhailov for comments.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) licence to any Author Accepted Manuscript version arising.
 The data representing the main results here are accessible in electronic form from the arXiv ancillary directory associated with the article.

 \sect{Results for a general colour group.}

 To illustrate aspects of the $K$-functions for an arbitrary colour group we record them for the $\MOMg$ scheme in a linear covariant by way of an example.
 We have